sbt/website/src/tutorial/03-Directories.md

 files appear in a `project` subdirectory.

 `project` can contain `.scala` files, which are combined with `.sbt` files to form the complete build definition.
-See [.scala build definition][Full-Def] for more.
+See [organizing the build][Organizing-Build] for more.

 ```
 build.sbt